Table of Contents

 - PSAT 10.
-Enlightium highly recommends that Sophomores take the PSAT 10.
-It provides students a head start in the skills and knowledge that will be tested on the PSAT/NMSQT and SAT.
-It measures what students have already learned and shows where they are on track for college, while providing a direct connection to Khan Academy for practice and improvement.
+Enlightium highly recommends that sophomores take the PSAT 10.
+It provides students with a head start in the skills and knowledge that will be tested on the PSAT/NMSQT and SAT.
+It measures what students have already learned and shows if they are on track for college, while providing a direct connection to Khan Academy for practice and improvement.
 That means students will have more time to practice and improve prior to taking the SAT.

 - There are two windows of opportunity for Sophomores to take the PSAT 10: